Ragudos/Final-difference/cpp/README.md

 Make sure you compile it first

-- `s`: A comma-separated string that is a sequence numbers
+- `s`: A comma-separated string that is a sequence of numbers
 - `c`: An integer indicating the amount of predictions the program will make.

 ```bash